nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Use case: Add social profile to person's details**

 **MSS**
-1. User requests to add social profile (linkedin or github)
+1. User requests to add social profile (linkedin or github).
-2. JABPro shows that command has been executed successfully
+2. JABPro shows that command has been executed successfully.
-3. JABPro adds the social profile to the person's existing details in the list Use case ends.
+3. JABPro adds the social profile to the person's existing details in the list.
+   Use case ends.

 **Extensions**
 * 2a.
 User does not provide valid information for the person.
     * 2a1.
 JABPro displays error message.
       Use case resumes at Step 1.
 * 2b.
 User requests to add social profile other than LinkedIn or Github
     * 2b1.
 JABPro displays error message.
       Use case resumes at Step 1.

 **Use case: Open social profile for a person**

 **MSS**
-1. User requests to open social profile for a person
+1. User requests to open social profile for a person.
-2. JABPro shows that command has been executed successfully
+2. JABPro shows that command has been executed successfully.
-3. JABPro redirects to the webpage of the corresponding profile Use case ends.
+3. JABPro redirects to the webpage of the corresponding profile.
+   Use case ends.

 **Extension**
 * 1a.
 Person does not exist in the list.
     * 1a1.
 JABPro displays error message.
     Use case ends.
 * 1b.
-Social profile requested other than LinkedIn or Github
+Social profile requested other than LinkedIn or Github.
     * 1b1.
 JABPro displays error message.
     Use case ends.
 * 3a.
-User does not exist on the social platform
+User does not exist on the social platform.
   Use case ends.

 *{More to be added}*